a-ads/blog/content/blog/2018-10-04-learn-to-earn-with-a-ads-as-a-publisher.md

 What do we pay for?
 First of all, we are not a pay-per-click or pay-per-view network.
 We distribute advertisers' budgets to ad units targeted by them with respect to various metrics.
 The one magic word you need to learn to earn with us is [“unique impression”](https://a-ads.com/blog/admin/#/collections/blog/entries/2018-10-04-counting-unique-impressions).
 The more you have, the better are your earning prospects as long as your traffic is good.
 Advertisers can also reward ad units for useful actions performed by their visitors.

-We want your web project to grow successfully with us, so take a minute to familiarize with the [nuances of properly placing A-Ads units on your website](https://a-ads.com/blog/admin/#/collections/blog/entries/2018-10-04-how-to-place-a-ads-ad-unit-html-code).
+We want your web project to grow successfully with us, so take a minute to familiarize with the [nuances of properly placing A-ADS units on your website](https://a-ads.com/blog/admin/#/collections/blog/entries/2018-10-04-how-to-place-a-ads-ad-unit-html-code).